 Geffre alerts his WRPS managers that he believes the tank has a leak based on his visual inspection and radiation found.
 Managers respond by saying the ENRAF must have malfunctioned and that rainwater, not nuclear waste, must have seeped into the annulus space.

 Oct.
 12: Geffre checks the AY-102 ENRAF again and confirms it is working properly.
 Notes plummet is wet in a report.
-He also take a photo.
+He also took a photo.

 Gary Tardiff, an engineer working at the AY tank farm, recommends that a camera be deployed into the AY-102 annulus to scan for signs of water intrusion.